-FTRS: Give me two defensive players for Tech fans to look out for on Saturday.
+FTRS: Give me three players Tech fans should watch out for during the meeting on Saturday.

 STL: First is Kevin Parks.
 The senior RB is leading the team in carries and yardage; even on last year's abysmal offense, Parks still managed to rack up 1,000 yards on the ground.
 He's a bowling ball who runs all shoulders and knees, and with hate in his heart.
 The second is QB Greyson Lambert, a Georgia native.
 Greyson missed a few games with an ankle injury, and Matt Johns was a capable replacement.
 But Greyson's arm and his grasp of the offense makes things move more smoothly.
 If he controls the ball and can make a few big plays, Virginia's offense will be in much better shape.
 And as a related third player, look out for WR Darius Jennings.
 Although Jennings' first few years in Charlottesville didn't live up to all of the hope surrounding his arrival, he has emerged as a real threat out of the slot and in the return game.
 You give him a crease or two, and all of a sudden it's 20 to 30 yards of ground gained in Virginia's favor.